IPSAT – A Detailed Overview

 The most important thing you need to understand about the Identity Profile Self-Awareness Tool (IPSAT) is that it is not a new assessment.
 The IPSAT is a process we’ve designed to help people gain the maximum value from some existing assessments.

 Here’s why that’s important.
-It’s difficult to find a person who has graduated from college who hasn’t engaged with at least one resource designed to help them better understand themselves.
+It’s difficult to find a person who has who hasn’t engaged with at least one resource designed to help them better understand themselves.
 It’s just about as hard to find someone who can say with confidence they are benefiting in practical ways today from what they learned about themselves from those assessments.

 If you dig a little deeper, people almost never say the reason they aren’t practically benefiting from assessments they’ve take in the past is because they disagreed with the results.
 It’s because they don’t even remember the results.